John Wayne Gacy: Murder of John Butkovich

-On July 31, 1975, John Butkovich, an 18-year-old PDM employee from Lombard, disappeared.
-Butkovich's car was found parked near the corner of Sheridan and Lawrence with his jacket and wallet inside and the keys still in the ignition.
+On July 31, 1975, John Butkovich, an 18-year-old PDM employee, disappeared.
+Butkovich's car was later found abandoned with his jacket and wallet inside and the keys in the ignition.

-The day before his disappearance, Butkovich had confronted Gacy over two weeks' outstanding back pay.
-Butkovich's father, a Yugoslav immigrant, called Gacy, who claimed he was happy to help search for his son but was sorry Butkovich had "run away".
+The day before his disappearance, Butkovich had confronted Gacy over outstanding back pay.
+Butkovich's father called Gacy, who claimed he was happy to help search for his son but was sorry Butkovich had "run away".
 When questioned by police, Gacy said Butkovich and two friends had arrived at his house demanding the overdue pay, but they had reached a compromise and all three had left.
 Over the following three years, Butkovich's parents called police more than 100 times, urging them to investigate Gacy further.

-Gacy later admitted to encountering Butkovich exiting his car at the corner of West Lawrence Avenue, waving to attract his attention.
-According to Gacy, Butkovich approached his car, stating, "I wanna talk to you."
+Gacy later admitted to encountering Butkovich exiting his car, waving to attract his attention.
+According to Gacy, Butkovich approached him, stating, "I wanna talk to you."
 Gacy invited Butkovich into his car, then invited him back to his home, ostensibly to settle the issue of his overdue wages.
 At his home, Gacy offered Butkovich a drink, then conned him into allowing his wrists to be cuffed behind his back.
 Gacy later confessed to having "sat on the kid's chest for a while" before he strangled him.
 He stowed Butkovich's body in his garage, intending to bury the body later in the crawl space.
-When his wife and stepdaughters returned home earlier than expected, Gacy buried Butkovich's body under the concrete floor of the tool room extension of his garage in an empty space where he had initially intended to dig a drain tile.
+When his wife and stepdaughters returned home earlier than expected, Gacy buried Butkovich under the concrete floor of the tool room extension of his garage in an empty space where he had intended to dig a drain tile.

 Cruising years

 In addition to being the year his business expanded, Gacy freely admitted that 1975 was also when he began to increase the frequency of his excursions for sex with young males.
 He often referred to these jaunts as "cruising".
 Gacy committed most of his murders between 1976 and 1978, as he largely lived alone following his divorce.
-He later referred to these as his "cruising years".

-Although Gacy remained gregarious and civic-minded, several neighbors noticed erratic changes in his behavior after his 1976 divorce.
-This included seeing him keeping company with young males, hearing his car arrive or depart in the early hours of the morning, or seeing lights in his home switch on and off in the early hours.
-One neighbor later recollected that, for several years, the sounds of muffled high-pitched screaming, shouting, and crying had repeatedly awakened her and her son in the early morning hours.
+Although Gacy remained gregarious and civic-minded, several neighbors noticed behavioral changes after his 1976 divorce, including seeing him keeping company with young males, hearing his car arrive or depart in the early morning, or seeing lights in his home switch on and off in the early hours.
+One neighbor later recollected that, for several years, muffled high-pitched screaming, shouting, and crying had repeatedly awakened her and her son in the early morning.
 She identified the sounds as emanating from a house adjacent to theirs on West Summerdale Avenue.